glouppe/info8010-deep-learning/lecture6.md

 class: middle

-Finally, let us note that exploding activations are also the reason why squashing non-linearity functions (such as $\text{tanh}$) are preferred in RNNs.
+Exploding activations are also the reason why squashing non-linearity functions (such as $\text{tanh}$) are preferred in RNNs.
 - They avoid recurrent states from exploding by upper bounding $||\mathbf{h}\_t||$.
 - (At least when running the network forward.)